A school meeting about diversity ended with a parent's racial comment - Local News 8

 A community meeting, meant to promote diversity at Saline Area Schools in Michigan, ended in tension after a parent yelled out racist comments.

-The meeting was held after “offensive and inappropriate racist comments using derogatory terms about African Americans” were posted on social media by Selina High School students, according to the school district.
+The meeting was held after “offensive and inappropriate racist comments using derogatory terms about African Americans” were posted on social media by Saline High School students, according to the school district.

 Adrian Iraola, a retired architectural engineer and Mexican immigrant, decided to share some of his family’s experiences to highlight the history of the problem.
 He decided to explain some of the racial discrimination experienced by his adult children when they were in Saline schools.

-Note: CORRECTION: An earlier version of this article misspelled Saline High School.